 Many enterprise accounting platforms offer payment processing built right into the software.
 Using these tools, payments can easily be accepted from credit and debit accounts in addition to traditional check or Automated Clearing House payments.

 Access to additional payment methods simplifies the payment process for customers, which may reduce the time spent waiting on cash.

-Financial forecasting may not be a standard accounting process; however, it’s a solution offered by many enterprise accounting software suites.
+Financial forecasting is offered by most enterprise accounting software suites.
 For example, some platforms offer data visualizations, so finance teams can see current budgets and trends in real-time.

 Tools such as Oracle NetSuite allow teams to generate what-if scenarios based on financial data, so they can create custom forecasts to fit their needs.